temporalio/cli/docs/cmd-options/cron.md

 	- cli
 ---

- Calendar specification as cron string, e.g. "30 2 * * 5" or "@daily"
+ Calendar specification as cron string, e.g. "30 2 * * 5" or "@daily".